-What is Digital Transformation?
+But what is Digital Transformation?

 The main goal should be to meet the demand of the new digital customer.
-It is a cross-disciplinary project within the company, whatever its size, will involve all geographical locations, all generations, and all activities.
+It is a cross-disciplinary project within the company, whatever its size.
+It should involve all business aspects in all geographical locations, all generations, and all activities, including operations, marketing, finance.

 Digitalizing is a considerable investment.
 Yes, the company is investing today to gain tomorrow in production volume, responsiveness, agility, waste management, employer brand, and much more!

 Technology is just the tool.
 Digital Transformation is the journey to a better, more productive, and innovative company.

 Digital Transformation is NOT about technology

 There is no single technology that will deliver all our expectations from Digital Transformation.
 Each organization needs to find the best combination of tools and technologies to fulfill its vision.

 Digital transformation can encompass all kinds of technologies.
 These technologies may include, but are not limited to:

 Any object involved within the production process can be connected and continuously deliver reliable and exploitable data.

 No need to wait for updates that will be made after a slow data collection.

 Any member of the team can connect from any place and work flexibly.

 The idea is, of course, to understand the current results delivered by the data and use them but also to make predictions and anticipate future results as well.

-But still, even if a company succeeds in all those projects and learns how to use those technologies, there is so much more left to do regarding the User Experience, the products, and services.
+Still, even if a company succeeds in all those projects and learns how to use those technologies, there is so much more left to do regarding the User Experience, the products, and services.

-I think that every Digital Transformation should start with a transformation of the company’s culture and people’s mindset beginning with the top management.
+I think that every Digital Transformation should start with transforming the company’s culture and people’s mindset beginning with top management.